Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: Field theory and RG Analysis

 \subsection{RG Equations}

 To study the RG flow, we first define renormalized parameters

 where $A_d = \Gamma(3-d/2)/(2^{d-1} \pi^{d/2}) $ is a geometrical factor, $\Gamma(x)$ is Euler's Gamma function, $\mu$ is an arbitrary small momentum scale (compared to the lattice spacing), and $\epsilon = 4 - d$ defines the small parameter of the epsilon expansion.
 The effect of renormalization is captured in the $Z$ factors that contain the divergences according to the minimal subtraction procedure.
+Here, we note that in contrast to other approaches, the renormalization has been defined entirely in terms of the parameters, while the fields themselves have no additional non-trivial renormalization beyond their bare scaling.

-We determine these factors perturbatively to the lowest nontrivial order in $\epsilon$ or loops.
+We determine these $Z$ factors perturbatively to the lowest nontrivial order in $\epsilon$ or loops.
 The lowest-order corrections to $Z_{r}$ and $Z_{u}$ occur at one loop ($\sim\epsilon$), while those of $Z_\zeta, Z_T, Z_D$ appear at two loops ($\sim\epsilon^2$).
 The corresponding diagrams are illustrated in Fig.~\ref{fig:loops}.
 As in equilibrium, these corrections are modified from the case of $n_1 = n_2 = 1$ entirely through the inclusion of $n_i$-dependent combinatorial factors, and the integrals associated with the diagrams are otherwise unchanged.
+While the diagrams are similar to those of model A, which have been calculated up to five loops \cite{Adzhemyan2022,Adzhemyan2022a}, the presence of two order parameters modify the associated integrals, leading to more complex forms which cannot be directly mapped to model A results, which is further complicated by the nonequilibrium features of our model.
 Expressions for the resulting $Z$ factors are presented in Appendix \ref{sec:Z}.
 The corresponding RG flow equations are

 where $p \in \{r_i,\zeta_i,D_i,T_i\}$.
 To identify the fixed points, we define the parameters

 where we have defined $\tilde{D}_i \equiv D_i/\zeta_i$.
 The corresponding beta functions are

 where $s_a\in\{\tilde{u}_1,\tilde{u}_2,\tilde{u}_{12}, v, w\}$.
 By introducing these five parameters, the resulting beta functions are closed.
 These are given by